Are Bombay Cats Good with Kids?

 Age-Appropriate Interactions

-The Bombay occupies a specific niche in the feline world: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
+The Bombay is distinct among cat breeds: a medium cat with short fur, moderate energy demands, and predispositions that informed owners should understand.
 Bombays with moderate energy levels strike a good balance between activity and relaxation.

 Teaching Children